The M.A. Program in Religious Studies

 |With regard to the Graduate Record Examination (GRE), applicants should have, at a minimum, a score of 530 or 155 (69th Percentile) on the Verbal Reasoning; 500 or 144 (26th Percentile) on the Quantitative Reasoning; and 4.0 or above on the Analytical Writing.
 (Wake Forest University’s GRE institution code is 5885.
 There is no separate departmental code.)|

-- In addition, the Department of Religion requires an 8-12 page writing sample in addition to the “Statement of Interest” that should be included with the application to the Graduate School of Arts and Sciences.
+- In addition, the Department for the Study of Religions requires an 8-12 page writing sample in addition to the “Statement of Interest” that should be included with the application to the Graduate School of Arts and Sciences.
 This should be a paper/essay from undergraduate work that best reflects and represents the applicant’s abilities, training, and potential for success in our program.

 Wake Forest University provides scholarships amounting to full tuition or partial tuition.
 In recent years the University has provided us a teaching assistantship for Near Eastern Languages and Literature.

-For information pertaining to the Graduate Program in Religion write:
+For information pertaining to the Graduate Program in Religious Studies write:

 Jarrod Whitaker (email@example.com)